arebaka/topbot/README.md

 5. `export ADMINS='<IDS OF USERS WHO CAN USE THE BOT SEPARATED BY SPACE>'`
 6. `npx topbot`
 7. Now the `$ADMINS` can use the bot everywhere (commands, inline, buttons)
-8. To stop the bot type to console with it `stop` and press enter
+8. To stop the bot, type `stop` to console with it and press enter

-**WARNING!** Start your bot first in PM to use the inline!
+**WARNING!** Start your bot in PM before using the inline!

 ## Settings
-The file `config.toml` contains:
+A file `config.toml` contains:

 `[bot]` – parameters for the launch of the bot that could be used instead the variables of environment
 `[image]` – a filename from `./views` with a page and a selector of an element on it to render the general dashboard